armory/spinnaker-operator/doc/options.md

 Support for `SpinnakerAccount` CRD

 ### `spec.accounts.enabled`
-Defaults ot `false`.
-If `true`, the `SpinnakerService` will use all `SpinnakerAccount` objects enabled.
+Defaults to `false`.
+If `true`, the `SpinnakerService` uses all `SpinnakerAccount` objects enabled.

 Note: For now, accounts can be defined either in the config or as `SpinnakerAccount`.
 For instance, if you add a `SpinnakerAccount` of type `kubernetes`, accounts you've defined elsewhere won't be loaded.

 ### `spec.accounts.dynamic` (experimental)
+Boolean.
 Defaults to `false`.
-If `true`, `SpinnakerAccount` objects will be made available to Spinnaker as the account is applied - without redeploying any service.
+If `true`, `SpinnakerAccount` objects available to Spinnaker as the account is applied - without redeploying any service.

 # Expose Examples